 Major kudos to Alton for not resting on his laurels and coming up with a new Thanksgiving hit!

-Alton Brown published a cookbook called Everyday Cook.
+Alton Brown published a cookbook called Everyday Cook, which if you are a fan of his, you need to get it.
 In it he has yet one final turkey recipe.
 This one he cooks in a giant cast iron Dutch oven.
 I don't have one large enough to fit a turkey so I haven't given it a try yet.

 He also published a new turkey recipe in this Good Eats 4 - The Final Years book, that is a wet brine with some different ingredients.